Dry Suit Specialty Course #2

 The Dry Suit Specialty Course starts with theory in our Strýtan exhibition and classroom with your instructor and a very special made Strýtan Divecenter Dry Suit Specialty Course Slideshow.
 After the dry suit theory we’ll start with two dives in front of our divecenter, where we practice to use our dry suit and also a little skill assessment.
 Between the dives we’ll do a little debrief and discuss the next dive and what to do better to finish the course.
 After the two dives we sit down and finish the theory and all the questions that you might have about your dry suit or your next step in your diving adventures.

 Why should you take this course with us?

 All our instructors are very experienced in the dry suit and know how to dive and teach in it.
 Let them share their knowledge and stories with you so you can enjoy the course as much as possible with an awesome instructor!
 And where is a better place in the world to learn how to use a dry suit than in Iceland where you truly, really, need one?
-Plus you’ll get a dive to Arnarnesstrýtan to meet our fishy friends and Stefanie!
+Plus you’ll get a dive to Arnarnesstrýtan to meet our fishy friends.

 What do you get from the Dry Suit Specialty Course?

 Knowing how to dive in a dry suit can be very convenient, it’s both warm and dry and therefor often makes you feel a little bit more comfortable than otherwise.
 Not to mention it’s getting more and more popular to dive in one and current author of this article and instructor would not dive in anything else than a dry suit in water temperature below 20°C. Also the certification card you get in the end of the course lasts a lifetime and indicates that you know how to dive in a dry suit.